Domine History, Family Crest & Coats of Arms

 The surname Domine was first found in the southern region of Languedoc, where they held lands and estates since the early Middle Ages.
 Although the name is originally a French surname, there was an early migration of people, including those with the surname Domine, to Britain in the 12th and 13th centuries.

-Important Dates for the Domine family
+Early History of the Domine family

 This web page shows only a small excerpt of our Domine research.
 Another 83 words (6 lines of text) covering the years 1576, 1170, 1221 and 1216 are included under the topic Early Domine History in all our PDF Extended History products and printed products wherever possible.